Takeno/mtg-policy-changes/ipg.md

 Definition

-A player is not in his or her seat at the beginning of a round, or has not completed tasks assigned within the time allocated.
+A player is not in their seat at the beginning of a round, or has not completed tasks assigned within the time allocated.
 If a round begins before the previous round would have ended (due to all players finishing early), tardiness does not apply until the scheduled end of the previous round.

-If, before or during a match, a player requests permission from a judge for a delay for a legitimate task, such as a bathroom break or finding replacements for missing cards, that player may have up to 10 minutes to perform that task before he or she is considered tardy.
+If, before or during a match, a player requests permission from a judge for a delay for a legitimate task, such as a bathroom break or finding replacements for missing cards, that player may have up to 10 minutes to perform that task before they are considered tardy.
 If the player takes more than 10 minutes, a Match Loss will be applied.
 Otherwise, no penalty will be applied and a time extension given for the time taken.

 Examples

-- A. A player arrives to her seat 5 minutes after the round begins.
+- A. A player arrives to their seat 5 minutes after the round begins.

-- B. A player hands in his decklist after the time designated by the judge or organizer.
+- B. A player hands in their decklist after the time designated by the judge or organizer.

-- C. A player loses her deck and cannot find replacement cards within the first 10 minutes of the round.
+- C. A player loses their deck and cannot find replacement cards within the first 10 minutes of the round.

 - D. A player sits at an incorrect table and plays the wrong opponent.